Rithmatist/GameServerEC2Discord/README.md

 Guild ID is the Discord server ID; App ID and bot token can be found in the [Discord Developer Portal](https://discord.com/developers/applications/).

-12. Create the `servers.json` file which will be used to create option choices in the Discord slash commands, by running the `create-servers-file` npm script:
+12. Create the `servers.json` file which will be used to create option choices in the Discord slash commands, by running the helper script:

 ```
-npm run create-servers-file
+python scripts/servers_from_tfstate.py
 ```

 > [!NOTE]
-> If you're using Terraform workspaces, you can fill the `TF_STATE_PATH` env var in the `.env` file
+> `scripts/servers_from_tfstate.py` also respects a `TF_STATE_PATH` env var (including when defined in `.env`) so you can point it at a specific Terraform state file.

 This will do a quick and dirty match on your Terraform state file to get the server IDs you created and create a skeleton of the `servers.json` file for you.

-If the `create-servers-file` script doesn't work for some reason, you can create the file manually.
+If the script doesn't work for some reason, you can create the file manually.

 The `servers.json` file should contain a list of all the servers you created with Terraform, with each list item containing the following information: